lovell/farmhash/README.md

 This module uses FarmHash v1.1.0 (2015-03-01).
 It has been tested with Node.js 10, 12, 14, 16 and 18
-on Linux (glibc, musl), macOS (x64) and Windows (x86, x64).
+on Linux (glibc, musl),
+macOS (x64, arm64) and
+Windows (x86, x64).

-Pre-compiled binaries are provided for CPUs with SSE4.2 intrinsics.
+Pre-compiled binaries are provided for
+Intel CPUs with SSE4.2 intrinsics and Apple ARM64 CPUs.
 Use the `npm install --build-from-source` flag to gain performance benefits on more modern CPUs such as those with AVX intrinsics.